Notorious (2009 film): Plot

-Biggie begins a friendship with rapper/actor Tupac Shakur.
-Biggie celebrates his album Ready To Die with Tupac.
-When Tupac is shot in Quad Studios, however, he blames Puffy, Biggie, and Bad Boy Records for setting him up.
-At The Source Awards in 1995, Death Row Records executive, Suge Knight, makes a speech "dissing" Puffy and Bad Boy Records, claiming Death Row is the better label.
+Sometime later, Biggie begins a friendship with rapper and actor Tupac Shakur and celebrates his debut album Ready To Die.
+In November 1994, Tupac is shot in Quad Studios, however, he blames Puffy, Biggie, and Bad Boy Records for setting him up.
+At the 1995 Source Awards, Death Row Records executive Suge Knight makes a speech "dissing" Puffy and Bad Boy Records, claiming Death Row is the better label.
 Soon the disagreement escalates into the East Coast–West Coast hip-hop rivalry, and attacks are made on both sides.
 At the 1996 Soul Train Awards in Los Angeles, Biggie receives a death threat by phone.
 At the afterparty, Tupac and Suge verbally assault Biggie, but leave when Biggie's security threatens them with a pistol.
 A track called "Who Shot Ya?" is later released, which is interpreted as a diss directed at Tupac.
 Biggie and Puffy claim that "Who Shot Ya?" was recorded before Tupac was shot, but Tupac responds with "Hit 'Em Up" which disses Biggie and claims a sexual relationship with Faith Evans.
 After seeing a magazine photo of Tupac and Faith hugging each other, Biggie confronts Faith but she insists nothing happened.

 The two attempt to reconcile after she tells him she's pregnant with his child, but the hip-hop rivalry continues to escalate.
-Biggie goes on tour in L.A. but the crowd boos him, throwing up West Coast signs to show they are siding with Tupac.
+Biggie goes on tour in Los Angeles but the crowd boos him, throwing up West Coast signs to show they are siding with Tupac.
 Annoyed, Biggie performs "Who Shot Ya?", which enrages the crowd even more.
 The rivalry between the two rappers continues until September 1996, when Tupac is murdered in Las Vegas.
 Voletta tells Biggie that Tupac was probably killed as a result of their rivalry, which shakes him up.
 Biggie attempts to ease the tensions in his life by visiting Jan and their daughter more often.